Tacuarembó: Notable people

 Writers Circe Maia, Mario Benedetti, Tomás de Mattos, and Jorge Majfud are from Tacuarembó, as is José Núñez, 19th century Nicaraguan politician.
 Some Uruguayans claim that the tango musician Carlos Gardel was born near Tacuarembó, in the village of Valle Edén.
 Scholarly consensus is that he was born in Toulouse, France, then raised in Buenos Aires, but as an adult he obtained legal papers saying he was born in Tacuarembó, probably to avoid French military authorities.
 Adrian Luna who plays for Kerala Blasters in the Indian Super League and dancer Martha Gularte were born here.
+Painter Gustavo Alamón was also from Tacuarembó.

 In popular culture

 The city serves as the setting for the short story The Shape of the Sword by Jorge Luis Borges, as well as for the 2010 film Miss Tacuarembó.
 It is also mentioned in the popular folk song Cuando Cante el Gallo Azul by the duo Larbanois – Carrero, which is based on a poem by Washington Benavides.